diazlp/pokedex_favs-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This project was published at [Pokedex Favorite App](https://pokedex-favs.netlify.app/).

 ## Available Scripts

 To configure the project after downloading/cloning this repository, first you need to run: